Which Berlin Bus Tours Are Best?

 - Children under 6 years of age are free of charge

-NOTE: A 24 hour ticket with this bus is included for free with a purchase of the Berlin Pass.
-(Get 10% all Berlin Pass options in December with code DEC10)
+NOTE: A 24-hour ticket with this bus is included for free with a purchase of the Berlin Pass.

 A great added bonus is that Templehofer partners with some of Berlin’s most popular attractions including Madame Tussauds Berlin or the AquaDom & SEA LIFE Berlin, Berlin Dungeon and LEGOLAND® Discovery Centre.

-(Payment can be made in Euros, Dollars and Pounds).
+(Payment can be made in Euros, Dollars, and Pounds).
 Bookings are handled through Get Your Guide.
 These are the prices when you book online, as of June 2016:

 - Children 1-6 years old 15 €